UKCloud/documentation/articles/openstack/ostack-faq.md

 ### Can I use my own key management or Hardware Security Module (HSM) solution with Data at Rest Encryption?

-UKCloud does not currently support any 3rd party key management services or HSMs as part of its native Data at Rest Encryption on Persistent Volumes.
+UKCloud does not currently support any third-party key management services or HSMs as part of its native Data at Rest Encryption on persistent volumes.

-### Is Object Storage (OpenStack Swift) available?
+### Is object storage (OpenStack Swift) available?

-Unfortunately, the OpenStack Object Storage service (Swift) is not currently available on UKCloud for OpenStack.
-However, UKCloud offers Cloud Storage, a separate S3-compatible Object Storage service which can be used in conjunction with OpenStack; please visit the Digital Market place or contact your Account Director for further details.
+Unfortunately, the OpenStack object storage service (Swift) is not currently available on UKCloud for OpenStack.
+However, UKCloud offers Cloud Storage, a separate S3-compatible object storage service that can be used in conjunction with OpenStack; see the [*Cloud Storage Service Definition*](../cloud-storage/cs-sd.md) for further details.

 ### What is the fastest way of importing large amounts of data onto the UKCloud platform?